 Working Papers

-Air Pollution and Avoidance Behavior: Evidence from Daily Activities in the U.S.
+Air Pollution and Economic Activity: Evidence from Foot Traffic Patterns in the U.S. (Job Market Paper)

-Individuals take action to avoid costly air pollution exposure, yet empirical evidence is limited.
-I investigate how people modify their daily activities to mitigate the adverse health effects of air pollution.
-Using phone-location based data from Safegraph, I conduct a large-scale analysis to examine the causal effect of air pollution on visitation rates to leisure facilities across the United States.
-By using changes in local wind direction as an instrumental variable (IV) for air pollution, I find that a 1 $\mu g/m^3$ increase in PM2.5 concentration leads to a 0.65% decrease in visitation rates (or a loss of 6595 visits) per day nationwide.
-This reduction is more pronounced in counties with higher incomes and larger elderly populations, suggesting better awareness of the elevated air pollution among wealthier or more vulnerable groups.
+I investigate how air pollution affects economic activity.
+Using over 600 million phone- location-based foot traffic data points from SafeGraph, I conduct a large-scale analysis to examine the causal effect of air pollution on activity patterns across the US.
+Using changes in local wind direction as an instrumental variable (IV) for air pollution, I find that a 1 $\mu g/m^3$ increase in PM2.5 concentration leads to a 0.50% decrease in economic activity, resulting in a nationwide reduction of 43 million trips annually.
+The reductions are widespread across different economic sectors, with recreational activities experiencing the largest decline.
+The effect is more pronounced in higher-income counties and areas with a larger share of chil- dren, suggesting greater awareness among wealthier or more vulnerable populations.

 Works in Progress

-Which robust method better? - Simulation Studies (with EunYi Chung and Yoko Yamasaki)
+Which robust method better? - Simulation Studies (joing with EunYi Chung and Yoko Yamasaki)